You are in:

-The term ‘smartphone’ is being tossed about quite a bit these days but what it actually refers to is sometimes lost on a few people.
-Smartphones are mobile phones that have a few key features to mark it out from your bog standard handset.
-While they still handle all the basics (making calls and sending texts), they’re actually a lot more like computers as they can access the internet on the go and send emails.
-All smartphones run on an operating system which helps them manage the different tasks thrown their way.
+The term ‘smartphone’ has been tossed about for quite a few years now.
+Smartphones are mobile phones that have a few key features to mark them out from your bog standard handset.
+While they still handle all the basics (making calls and sending messages), they’re actually a lot more like computers as they can access the internet on the go.

 When we talk about shoot modes, we’re referring to the different types of modes that you can take pictures and videos with on your phone’s camera.
-Some mobiles come with more shoot options than others and that normally depends on whether they’re meant to be big on photography, like the Nokia N8 and Sony Ericsson neo.
+Some mobiles come with more shoot options than others – normally depending on whether they’re meant to be big on photography, like the Nokia Lumia 1020 or the Sony Xperia Z1.
 You can access your phone’s shoot modes from the main camera menu.
 Here’s a run-down of all the key ones:

 TFT (thin-film transistor) is a type of LCD display.
-You’ll find it on all types of tech including TV’s, computer screens and of course, mobile phones and it produces one of the clearest pictures possible on a flat screen.
+You’ll find it on all types of tech including TV’s, computer screens and of course, mobile phones.
 They’re a popular choice with mobile manufacturers because they don’t use a lot of electricity, which is always good for battery life, and are thin and light too.

 A touchscreen is pretty much what the name suggests – it’s a type of screen that lets you control your phone by pressing the screen.
 The technology features on both smartphones and tablets and can sometimes come with a specially designed stylus rather than a trackpad or D-Pad.
 There are two types of touchscreen technology out there:

 Capacitive – A capacitive touchscreen is also made up like an electronic sandwich except both outer layers are made of glass.
-Each are also coated with IFO on the inside but the two layers have insulating material squeezed in between them (air for example).
-Because us humans are electricity conductors, when we touch a capacitive screen, the electrostatic thingymabobs can instantly determine the exact spot that we’ve pressed.
-Very clever stuff.
+Each are also coated with IFO on the inside but the two layers have insulating material squeezed in between them – like air for example.

 Some manufacturers have created their own user interfaces which are layered on top of an operating system.
-With so many handsets running on the sme platform, manufacturers use the user interface or UI to put their own stamp on a phone, like making pretty illustrations for menus and backgrounds or to change functionality like adding news feeds and weather updates to the homepage.
-HTC likes to put its ‘Sense’ user interface onto smartphones, Motorola has MotoBlur, whilst Sony Ericsson have one called Xperia.
+With so many handsets running on the same platform, manufacturers use the user interface, or UI, to put their own stamp on a phone.

 VGA (Video Graphics Array) is a type of old-school video camera that was the precursor to the megapixel cameras.
-It is still found in quite a lot of mobile phones these days, although it’s often used as a secondary snapper for making video calls or taking portrait pictures as it’s cheap for manufacturers to make and the photos it takes don’t use a lot of storage space on the phone.
-The quality of the pictures isn’t great though which is why very few handsets come with just a VGA camera.
+It is still found in quite a lot of mobile phones these days, although it’s often used as a secondary snapper for making video calls or taking portrait pictures.
+It’s fairly cheap for manufacturers to make, and the photos it produces doesn’t use a lot of storage space on the phone.
+The quality of the pictures aren’t great, however, which is why very few handsets come with just a VGA camera.

 A video call allows both callers to see a live video of each other and speak to one another as if they were in a normal phone call.
 Lots of tablets and smartphones are being kitted out with front-facing cameras to make video calling easier, although you’ll need to have an internet connection to make or receive one.